The following should not be interpreted as legal advice. This is simply the views of layman as to how shows are selected.

 A: Prior to February 15, 1972, Radio Programs were not covered under Federal Copyright law.
 All the shows that we use are made for U.S. audiences and were released prior to February 15, 1972.
 While, there are some instances where a domestic made show made after 1972 could be considered to not be under copyright protection for want of a valid copyright notice, as all the domestic shows I want to play were made before 1969 and most were made before 1962, I feel comfortable with the shows I have.

-Q: What about foreign shows such as those from Australia?
+Q: What about foreign shows such as those from Australia, the U.K., and South Africa?

 A: There’s some question about the status of radio shows that were never released in the United States such as Australia’s Fat Man and Ellery Queen stories.
 Basically, the federal government took items that were considered to be in the public domain and declared them out of the public domain.
-Currently, lawsuits are proceeding through the court system on whether Congress can retroactively restore copyright protections.
-Until these questions are resolved in court, we won’t be able to share any radio detective shows that weren’t made for a U.S. audiences.
+British Broadcasts made before June 1, 1957 are not under copyright protection.
+However, I have no desire to argue with the BBC so will limit any use of British shows to non-BBC material.
+Broadcasts made in Australia before January 1969 are generally considered to be in the public domain.
+South Africa’s copyright laws are too vague to figure out so programs such as the Epic Casebook of Inspector Carr and the Avengers will not be considered.

 Q: Aren’t there a lot of theories about Old Time Radio shows and their copyright status?